DV-Scripts/bankrobbery/README.md

 # Installation
 * Add `qb-bankrobbies' to qb folder
-* add ps-dispatch and ps-ui into scripts or other folder
+* Add ps-dispatch and ps-ui into scripts or other folder
-* add ox_lib to resources
+* Add ox_lib to resources
-* ensure resources
+* Ensure resources